vvshard/methods-enum/README.md

 <h2 style="color: red"> Restrictions </h2>

-- Macro does not work on generic methods (including lifetime generics).
+- The macro does not work on generic methods (including lifetime generics).
 As a general rule, methods with <...> before the argument list, with `where` before the body, or `impl` in the argument type declaration will be silently ignored for inclusion in `enum`.
+- The macro will ignore signatures with destructured arguments.
-- Macro ignores also methods with a `mut` prefix in front of a method argument name (except  `self`): move such an argument to a mut variable in the body of the handler method.
+- The macro ignores also methods with a `mut` prefix in front of a method argument name (except  `self`): move such an argument to a mut variable in the body of the handler method.
 - The `self` form of all methods of the same `enum` must be the same and match the `self` form of the handler method.
 As a rule, it is either `&mut self` everywhere or `self` in methods + `mut self` in the handler method.
 However, it is allowed to group method signatures into multiple `impl` blocks with different `enum` and handler methods.
 See example below.

 ## Details of the macro and use cases